 The next heatmap shows how a little less creates something a little better.
 I have removed the yellow.
 Due to the way that color works, this means that the green is also taken off the heatmap.
 Now the heatmap shows the type of gradation that appears in nature (e.g., clouds against a blue sky, water depth).
 Our brains are already attuned to reading the visualization.
 Perhaps this and the previous visualization look equally interpretable to you; stay with me, as the point will become a lot clearer with the next couple of examples.

 The treemap with heatmap shading below is from the Harvard Business Review.
 The color-scheme it uses involves grays, reds, greens, and yellows.
 As with the earlier enhanced satellite image of the hurricane, if trained, I am sure you can read it.
 However, reading it is hard work, as discussed in The 5 second rule and the need to create instantly recognizable visualization.

-Contrast it to the one below, which shows much more data.
+Contrast it to the [simple_tooltip content='Thomas Porostocky and the Institute for Health Metrics and Evaluation']one below, [/simple_tooltip] which shows much more data.
 It uses almost the same color scheme.
 But it is a vastly better visualization.
 The reason is the way that the color is used.
 Color demarcates the three causes of death.
 Intensity within the colors communicates change in rates of death over time.

 The above examples can be summarized as two rules: